 Don’t use a script.
 Instead, write out a few bullet points and have those in front of you as a reminder of the most important things you want to cover.

 Do find your hook.
-Brown calls this “your opportunity to brand yourself.”
+This is your opportunity to brand yourself.
 So give the recruiter something unique to remember you by.
 There may be hundreds (or thousands) of other applicants with similar skill sets and work backgrounds, but only one (you!) who is an Ironman triathlete, or who volunteers at an animal shelter, or who is the eldest of 14 siblings, or who is trained in improvisational comedy.
 Think of this as a personalized ice-breaker – something a hiring manager could use to open a conversation when the two of you meet.

 Don’t let your energy level drop.
-Several times during our conversation Brown reinforced the importance of keeping a high level of positive energy during your presentation.
 People are judging your enthusiasm and passion for whatever motivates you: your hobby, this industry, your community, the job opportunity, etc., and physical energy is key to projecting that passion.

 Do your homework.
 Unless you are making a generic video, research the company you are approaching and tailor your pitch (yes, you are in “sales”) to show that you understand the culture , the goals and the value proposition of the organization so that you can explain why you consider yourself a good fit.
 Of course, just as you would in a written cover letter or resume, use the same words and phrases found in the job description in order to emphasize that you’d be perfect for the role.
 Using industry jargon, referring to competitive challenges or commenting on recent news stories about the company all helps the hiring manager know that you are an “insider.”